Why study Business at Warwick?

 What will I learn?

-In your first year you study eight core business modules, plus two core language & culture modules in German.
-In your second and final year you will continue your language tuition and will also be able to choose from more than 70 subjects within WBS, including marketing, HR, law, finance and behavioural science, and subjects from other departments such as Economics or foreign languages.
+In your first year ten core modules aim to provide you with the foundations of key business elements.
+Over your second and third years you can choose from more than 70 subjects within WBS, including marketing, HR, law, finance and behavioural science, and subjects from other departments such as Economics or foreign languages.
+This enables you to either graduate with a general Management degree or to specialise depending on your preferred career path.

 How will I learn?